 Keith Country Day School has the most demanding graduation requirements of any school in the entire Rockford region.
 As you can see from the information below, to graduate from Keith each student must complete four years of English, Math, History, Foreign Language, Science, Fine Arts, and Physical Education.
-In addition, students must complete one semester of Intro. to Speech and Health, two semesters of College Counseling and a minimum of 90 hours of community service.
+In addition, students must complete one semester of Introduction to Speech and Health, two semesters of College Counseling and a minimum of 90 hours of community service.

 Click on the links below for course details.

 In upper school, the English Department places an increased focus on analytical reading and critical dissection of text, using textual evidence in writing, and learning how to compose collegiate-level term research papers.
 Using both the latest technologies available and some very traditional methods, our high school program produces outstanding writers, readers and thinkers ready to master the ever-growing world of communications.
 High school students are required to take four years of English and one semester of speech.
 Course descriptions are as follows:

 Ninth grade English surveys Western roots through a study of influential writers and philosophers in correlation with the ninth-grade ancient history course.
 Students read selections from ancient Sumeria and Israel, classical Greece and Rome, and from medieval and Elizabethan eras.
 This course introduces the concepts of archetypal and psychological criticism as students observe common themes and techniques used throughout our literary heritage.
 Composition studies emphasize levels of diction and sentence styling; interdisciplinary, expository, reflective, and creative writing; research paper design, process, and product.
 The instructor, in turn, provides individual written feedback on each student’s writing assignments both before and after students revise their work.